GeorgeGray97/level5-portfolio/README.md

 ## Required practices

- All coding and implementation must follow the [Required Practices for Web Development](http://bit.ly/mmu-web-required) document.
+ All coding and implementation must follow our [Required Practices for Web Development](http://bit.ly/mmu-web-required) document.

+## Submission Points

+Tutors will guide each team through the web development process via a number of submission points.

+- **SP1** - Team website.
+- **SP2** - Research phase.
+- **SP3** - Design&amp; testing.
+- **SP4** - Build &amp; testing.
+- **SP5** - The Guide &amp; Portfolio completed.

+Each week your team will attended a sprint meeting with tutors to discuss your progress, address issues and answer questions.

+As well as building a web site you are creating a portfolio of evidence.
+Each of these element's has its own brief.

  ## Marksheet

- Using the [Marksheet for the Guide](#) in conjunction with the client brief will help ensure that you are delivering the required elements.
+ Using the marksheet for each submission point in conjunction with the client brief will help ensure that you are delivering the required elements at each stage.
+Ask to avoid confusion.